 For the majority of language learners, their new-found language skills are intended to be used to support their business or personal interests.
 They are learning a language to enable themselves to communicate with new customers, to get a new job or to talk to native speakers when travelling overseas.

 It’s vital therefore that language educators ensure that their teaching responds to these needs, so that their students are equipped to flourish in the real world.
 As a result, the communicative language teaching strategy (CLT) has rapidly become one of the most-widely used pedagogical methodologies.
-To understand the background to the communicative language teaching approach, please read our previous posts on the topic here and here.
+To understand the background to the communicative language teaching approach, please read our previous blog post on the topic here: “applying the communicative language teaching approach“.

-So why should you use it in your instruction?
-This blog post highlights 8 key reasons why you should give it a try!
+But why should you use CLT in your language lessons?
+This blog post highlights 8 key reasons why language educators should give it a try!